TechwartsPredictThis/ML-DL-blogs/ML/Intro to ML/Intro_to_ML.md

-A Gentle to Machine Learning
+A Gentle introduction to Machine Learning